Skip to content

 A frame transaction is a sequence of purpose-labeled sub-calls.
 The protocol runs validation frames first, refuses to proceed unless they each call APPROVE, then runs execution frames.
 Default code makes EOAs first-class users without deployment.
 The mempool only propagates transactions whose validation prefix fits a constrained shape, which is what lets a stateless node safely accept them.

-- Feedback Evolution — how the spec got to its current shape through six phases of community review.
+• Feedback Evolution — how the spec got to its current shape through nineteen phases of community review.